AnirudhhVenkat/personal_website/_posts/2024-07-18-drosophila-turn.md

 abstract: /pdfs/AVenkat_Magar_Project.pdf
 ---

-We analyzed the complex leg kinematics of Drosophila during turning maneuvers.
-I developed a pipeline for analyzing flies walking on slippery surfaces, including image annotation in DeepLabCut and code for calculating step-cycles.
-Using Python, I implemented a model that fits a plane to a fly's legs and calculates stepping patterns based on joint angle peaks and leg-to-plane distances.
-I then created models that use non linear dimensionality reduction to visualize kinematics in embeddings.
+We analyzed the complex leg kinematics of Drosophila during turning maneuvers and created models that use non linear dimensionality reduction to visualize kinematics in embeddings.